United States senior military college: Virginia Tech

 Virginia Polytechnic Institute and State University (Virginia Tech), located in Blacksburg, Virginia, is one of only two major public universities to host a senior military college as part of a larger civilian university.
 The Corps of Cadets has existed since Virginia Tech's 1872 founding; membership was mandatory for all male students during their entire term at the school until 1924 when the requirement was reduced to two years.
 After World War II, prior-service students were not required to enter the Corps, and in 1964 Corps membership was made voluntary for all non-ROTC students.
 Women had attended as civilian students since 1921, and they were admitted into the Corps of Cadets in 1973, before the service academies.
 Members of the Corps may participate in one of two tracks: the Military-Leader Track in one of the three nationally distinguished ROTC programs leading to an officer's commission or the Citizen-Leader Track to serve in the public or private sectors after graduation.

 U.S. Coast Guard Direct Commission Selective Schools (DCSS)

-Graduates of the six senior military colleges, as well as Mary Baldwin University and Prairie View A&M University, are allowed to commission into the U.S. Coast Guard under the Direct Commission Selective School (DCSS) program.
+Graduates of the six SMCs, as well as Mary Baldwin University, Massachusetts Maritime Academy and Prairie View A&M University, are allowed to commission into the U.S. Coast Guard under the Direct Commission Selective School (DCSS) program.

+The DCSS program is similar to, but should not be confused with the Coast Guard’s Direct Commission Maritime Graduate (MARGRAD) program for qualified graduates of the six State Maritime Academies or the USMMA.[ibid.]